magao-x/ALPAO-interface/README.md

 Before running, set the path to the ALPAO configuration files and copy \<serial\>_userconfig.txt to the same directory:

 	export ACECFG=$HOME/ALPAO/Config

+To ensure drivers are loaded (if exao0 has been recently rebooted, for example), run with root privileges:

+	/usr/src/interface_alpao/diobminsmod && /usr/src/interface_alpao/util/dpg0101 -s 2x72c

 ------------------------